kyrim/make-my-ui/README.md

 ## Usage

-To use MakeMyUI, you will need to use Styled Components theme provider at the root of your application.
-You can use either the defaultTheme, or make use your own.
+To use MakeMyUI, you will need to use Styled Component's ThemeProvider at the root of your application.
+You can use either the defaultTheme, or use your own.

 ```typescript
 import React from "react";